EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-11-camera-movement.md

 > You may not add the `CameraSystem` manually to the `World`.
 This happens automatically.

 There are a few ways to use this `CameraSystem`, and each one will be discussed separately:

 * By adding the `engo.KeyboardScroller`, you can move around using predefined keys;
 * By adding the `engo.EdgeScroller`, you can move around by moving your cursor close to the edges of the screen;
 * By adding the `engo.MouseZoomer`, you can zoom in/out by using the scroll-wheel on your mouse;
 * By sending a `CameraMessage` through the `Mailbox`.
-What the Mailbox is, will also be explained.
+What the Mailbox is will also be explained.

 #### KeyboardScroller
 The `KeyboardScroller` is another System - one that listens for keyboard input and moves the screen accordingly.